ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 ## Pre-requisites
 To start we need an up and running VueJS application using the msal-browser library to authenticate with MSAL 2.0.
 In our example we will take as an hypothesis that the MSAL cacheLocation is set to "localstorage".
+If you need an example
 To get some useful commands to manipulate the localstorage with Cypress we need to install the [Cypress localstorage commands module](https://www.npmjs.com/package/cypress-localstorage-commands).

 It can be done with